pranay4070/RAG_API_internal_docs/README.md

-# RAG FastAPI – Local Personal Q&A API
+# RAG FastAPI – Local API

 A fully functional **RAG (Retrieval-Augmented Generation)** API that answers personal questions using AI, running entirely on your local machine.
 It uses ChromaDB for a vector knowledge base, Ollama for embeddings and the LLM, and FastAPI for the REST API.